About Exodus Housing

 Lina Abulaban, Family Service Specialist:

-Christine provides case management services that provides households served with access to community resources, obtaining permanent housing and planning for long term stability.
-She holds a BA degree in Urban Renewal Studies and has had prior work experience with other social service agencies.
-Christine has been with Exodus Housing for 10 years and has been our Senior Family Service Specialist for the last 5 years.
+Kyoko provides case management services that assists households access community resources, obtain permanent housing and plan for long term stability.
+She holds a BA degree in Communications and has had prior work experience with other social service agencies.
+Kyoko has been with Exodus Housing for 1 year.

 Marie Saplan, Family Service Specialist: